 Located about a two-hour drive North from Hilo, is this stunning lookout with tall cliffs and azure blue water.
 You can hike down to Waipio Valley, where wild horses roam free in a fairytale land that will make you feel as though your’e part of a fantasy book.

-3) GO ON AN ATV TOUR WITH WAIPIO VALLEY RIDE THE RIM
+3) GO ON A CULTURAL ATV TOUR THROUGH WAIPIO VALLEY

 4) VISIT RAINBOW FALLS